 Unsaturated polyester resin (UPR) has high hardness, high fullness, good weather resistance, water resistance, oil resistance, high gloss, excellent electrical insulation, light weight and low price.
-However, the use of universal and cheap advantages is one of the most important film-forming resins for coatings.
-UPR has poor air-drying, poor fire resistance, anti-corrosion and anti-fouling performance, poor heat-resistant insulation performance, and large amount of volatile organic solvents.
+However, the advantages of universal and low cost are one of the most important film-forming resins for coatings.
+UPR has poor air-drying, poor fire resistance, anticorrosion and antifouling properties, poor heat resistance and insulation, and large amounts of volatile organic solvents.
 Environmental and other shortcomings, with the continuous expansion of the production field and the increasing awareness of environmental protection, UPR coatings have been unable to meet the needs of social development.
 In recent decades, the research on the modification of UPR coatings has been the focus of attention, and a series of UPR coatings have been produced, which are widely used in the coating of household appliances and furniture, the corrosion of metal components, and road marking.
-System, anti-fouling of ships, insulation of electronic equipment, and flame retardant of fire-resistant equipment.
+System, anti-fouling of ships, insulation of electronic equipment, and fire-retardant equipment.

 This study introduces the characteristics and development status of various existing UPR coatings, and discusses the future development trend and research direction of UPR coatings.